 Farm to School Grant Program

 The Farm to School Grant Program provides funding to plan, establish, and/or sustain a Farm to School program that improves access to local foods in schools.

 Grants will be made under 3 tracks:

 - Implementation grants are to help schools or school districts expand or further develop existing farm to school initiatives.

-- Planning grants are for schools or districts just getting started on farm to school activities.
+- Turnkey grants are for schools or districts just getting started on farm to school activities.

 Additional funding priorities for the 2020 grant cycle include: